mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 On iOS:

-* Fixed an issue where Make It Native could crash on particular iOS 13 devices.
+* We fixed an issue where Make It Native could crash on particular iOS 13 devices.

 ### Known Issues